eddocs/doc/configuration/variables.md

 ## Example

-Slack endpoint is a secret which contains the token for posting directly into a slack channel.
+Slack endpoint is a secret allowing posting directly into a slack channel.

 Instead of explicitly putting it into configuration it can be referred from agent execution environment as below: